 As the curtain falls on one of our favourite times of the year we looked through the work of young Indian artists across the nation that were a part of Inktober 2016 in an attempt to pick our favourite pieces, and it truly was a difficult task.
 With an array of stunning drawings, doodles, illustrations and mixed-media works, we had a formidable collection of artistic works that touched upon numerous topics — from light-hearted visualisations of movie dialogues to feminism, body image, and detailed illustrations of Gods of different faiths.
-Through this month we’ve gotten to see the world through the kaleidscopic lens of creative minds, and after some serious deliberation and marvelling we’ve selected some of our favourite works of Inkotber India 2016.
+Through the month we’ve gotten to see the world through the kaleidoscopic lens of creative minds, and after some serious deliberation, and immense marvelling, we’ve selected some of our favourite works of Inkotber India 2016.

 This artists work manages to put a smile on your face with his simple visualisations of iconic movie dialogues that on many occassions takes you back to your childhood.

-Surreal and fantastical illustrations seem to be Alyssa’s signatural style with work being heavily influenced by myths, folktales, nature and all things incredible.
-Her work reminds us of our favourite illustrations from childrens books that we treasured when were younger, when we believed in a magical world.
+Surreal and fantastical illustrations seem to be Alyssa’s signature style with work being heavily influenced by myths, folktales, nature and all things incredible.
+Her work reminds us of our favourite illustrations from children’s books that we treasured when were younger, when we believed in a magical world.

 III.
 Amalendu Kaushik

 Amalendu’s work stands out for his unique style and aesthetic that seem like a dark exploration of everyday ideas and thoughts.
 His talent and skill is as incredible as his attention to detail, definitely making him one our favourites.

 IV.
 Anirban Ghosh